Why Are Research Peptides Sold as Vials, Not Pens?

 • Stored at 2–8°C for months once received

 This makes the lyophilised vial format significantly more robust for the research supply chain.
-When Peptide Warehouse ships Retatrutide 10mg from our Melbourne warehouse, it arrives as a stable powder that you can store in your −20°C freezer for months before it's needed.
+When Peptide Warehouse ships Retatrutide 10mg from our Australian warehouse, it arrives as a stable powder that you can store in your −20°C freezer for months before it's needed.

 A liquid pen formulation shipped without continuous cold chain would begin degrading immediately.